 All you need to know on being a digital Landlord!

-Land is where all the magic happens in the incredible world of Honeyland!
-So, get ready to embark on an exciting journey by clicking on that Universe tab inside the Game.
-Each octagon you see represents a special plot of Land, packed with its own set of unique features and stats.
-Trust me, it's like discovering a hidden treasure!
+Land is where all the magic happens in the incredible world of Honeyland.
+So get ready to embark on an exciting journey by tapping that Universe button!
+Each hexagon you see represents a plot of Land, packed with its own set of unique features and stats.
+Trust me, it's like discovering hidden treasure!

-Step into the captivating world of Honeyland, where Land holds the key to endless fun.
-Click that Universe tab, unleash your curiosity, and enjoy the journey!
+Let's dig into the details!
+Tap that Universe button, unleash your curiosity, and enjoy the journey!

 OVERALL DETAILS ABOUT THE LAND: